 Pennsylvania State University’s landscape architecture department may be one of the oldest landscape architecture programs in the nation, but it’s no stranger to modernization.
 In 2005, the department moved into a new, LEED Gold-rating facility that it shares with the architecture department, and in 2006–just in time for the celebration of the program’s centennial–revamped their undergraduate curriculum.

-At first glance, Penn State’s landscape architecture studio set up is really confusing, especially if you come from a more structured studio experience like I do—each landscape architecture studio at Maryland was contained in their respective, four-walled studio room.
+At first glance, Penn State’s landscape architecture studio set up is really confusing, especially if you come from a more structured studio experience like I do—each landscape architecture studio at Maryland was contained in distinct four-walled studio rooms.
 In the Stuckeman Family Building, however, there are few classrooms and even fewer walls.

 Each studio floor consists of rows of large drafting desks, filing cabinets, and shared computer labs.
 Desk rows are divided into sections, and each section is assigned a studio; assignment is carefully determined so that no two adjacent studios will be in session at the same time, but the sections are divided so that theoretically, a landscape architecture section could be working between two architecture sections.